yuede/yuede.github.io/_pages/about.md

 [Aug.
 2022] : Invited to serve as reviewer for the inaugural [Learning on Graphs Conference (LoG)](https://logconference.org/) 2022.

 [June 2022] : Our paper on computing Graph Neural Networks (GNNs) on GPUs is accepted to HPDC'22.
-Congrats to Qiang!
+Congrats to Qiang and our collaborators!

 [May 2022] : The extended version of iSpan on GPU is accepted to ACM TOPC.

 [Feb.
 2022] : Our paper on explaining GNN-based code analysis, Illuminati, is accepted to EuroS&P'22.

 [Jan.
-2022] : Welcome Wang Feng to join our group as Ph.D. students.
+2022] : Welcome Wang Feng to join our lab as a Ph.D. student.

 [Jan.
 2022] : Our Nested Graph Neural Network (NestedGNN) paper is accepted to IEEE ICC'22.